 Point out that we often fantasize when we are masturbating.
 Fantasizing is a creative mental activity.
 We do it all the time, and not just about sex.
 We don’t need stimulating images in order to fantasize.
 We should also just enjoy our bodies and the pleasures we experience when we touch ourselves all over.
 Encourage him to explore his body and experiment with different ways of reaching orgasm (use the word).
 (See the question I answered about fantasizing down below.)

 If you are a religious family, I would tell your son that we should be thankful for the gift of our body and its sexuality.
 We should honor the bodies God has created.
 If he’s interested in looking at beautiful bodies, introduce him to great works of nude art.
 (I’m serious!)
 There’s nothing shameful about the nude body and your son should not be ashamed of his body.
+But we need to be respectful of our bodies and the bodies of other people.

 These are my thoughts about how to proceed.
 The main thing is that you want to be able to keep open channels of communication with your son as he grows into the complexities of the later teenage years.
 Maybe a good discussion about sex will open the possibilities for good conversation about other topics.
 I hope it works for you and your son.